leosncz/MinimalistOperatingSystem/README.md

 **MOS** is designed for developers, the **bootloader** loads the **kernel** which is supposed to be modified to your own personal use.</br>
 For the moment, **MOS** is in early development stage, the bootloader executes the **kmain()** function, but it is empty, you're free to do what you want next.
 ## Example when running actual code
+As you can see below, the actual code support basic writing to screen via easy-to-use functions. (squares, lines, ...)
 ![Example](image.png)
 ## Tools
 To edit files and disks, i really like to use [DD](https://fr.wikipedia.org/wiki/Dd_(Unix)), it's VERY great.</br>